 The first time I inadvertently explored the intersection between entrepreneurship and Faith was when I had to choose between my Christian-biblical principles and losing a business opportunity.
 I was left in a dilemma, one that am yet to fully comprehend.
 Anyway, before I reduce Christianity to a series of start-up buzzwords, let me take a… Continue reading It takes Faith to be an exceptional entrepreneur

 Putting things off is the biggest waste of life.
 It snatches away each day as it comes, and denies us the present by promising the future.
 The greatest obstacle to living is expectancy, which hangs upon tomorrow and loses today.
 You are arranging what lies in fortune's control, and abandoning what lies in yours.
 What… Continue reading Dare to live today!

 Hope is like the sun, which, as we journey toward it, casts the shadow of our burden behind us.
 Only in the darkness can you see the stars.
 When you have lost hope, you have lost everything.
-And when you think all is lost, when all is dire and bleak, there is always hope. ~Pittacus Lore.
+And when you think all is lost, when all is dire and bleak, there is always hope. ~Pittacus… Continue reading Hope!

 Food waste contributes greatly to world hunger.
 One solution includes placing a greater emphasis on post-harvest food preservation methods such as solar refridgeration, intelligent packaging and creating a world food preservation center.
 Charles.
 L. Wilson, Ph.D

 Drought normally hits crops at the flowering and seed stages, which is critical in determining the size of a crop's harvest.
 Therefore, we need to look beyond the traditional food crops that we have become accustomed to, and start growing those that can withstand harsh weather conditions.
 According to Science Daily, lead researcher Dr. Kai… Continue reading Drought resistant crops are the way to go.